 Choose your tickets and check out.
 You’ll need a Ticketmaster account to log in and pay.

-Pay with your Amex card, Amex points (redeemable in 2,000-point increments), or a combination.
+Pay with your Amex card, Amex points (redeemable in 2,000-point increments), or a combination of the two.

 If you’re a diehard fan of an artist or show, American Express presale tickets can help guarantee you a seat (and even a good one).
-And the best part is that this benefit is open to all American Express cardholders.
+Amex sells these tickets through a partnership with Ticketmaster.
+Plus, the best part is that this benefit is open to all American Express cardholders.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.